WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 Knowledge.
 As I have argued in the prior sections on Optimism and Humanism, this is the central collective human need.
 Without increased knowledge a society will encounter problems that it cannot solve and will be decimated as a result.
 History is full of examples of societies not having enough knowledge, such as the Easter Islanders or the Mayans.
 This is not about what any one individual has learned but rather about the body of knowledge that is accessible to society as a whole.
 Much of the later parts of World After Capital are about solutions for generating more knowledge faster.

 These collective needs may strike you as overly abstract.
 But this is the logical result of identifying needs, instead of solutions.
-Governments and laws, for instance, are one of the solutions to some of these collective needs.
+Governments and laws, for instance, are examples of solutions to some of these collective needs.
 But so are markets and firms and more recently networks and platforms.

 ## Enablers